Compare Business Use Car Insurance

 Yes, if you are claiming mileage that means you're driving for work—and if you're driving for work then you are legally required to have business car insurance.
 If you drive for work without business car insurance you will not be covered and are essentially 'uninsured'.

-A nanny needs business car insurance if they use their car to drive the children from place to place, run errands, or perform any other aspects of their job—or if they have multiple nanny jobs they drive to.
+A nanny would need business use car insurance to cover their own car for driving the children from place to place, running errands, or performing any other aspects of their job—or if they have multiple nanny jobs they drive to.
 A nanny may not need business car insurance if they work for only one family and they only use their car to travel between their home and their employer's home and the beginning and end of each day (that is, they never drive the children or run errands for their employer).
+Check with your insurer to be sure.

-Class 1 business use for cars essentially covers work-related driving such as travelling between multiple work locations and visiting client sites.
-It does not cover getting paid to make deliveries or drive passengers (that's 'commercial' use).
+Class 1 business use for cars essentially covers work-related driving such as travelling between multiple work locations, visiting client sites or being a nanny.
+It does not cover getting paid to make deliveries or drive passengers where those passengers have paid for the trip (that's 'commercial' use).
 It also wouldn't cover travelling salesman (that falls under Class 3).

 Business car insurance offers similar coverage to regular car insurance, it just also covers certain work-related driving you might do.
 To get business car insurance you need to declare to your insurer that you use your car for business (as opposed to just social, domestic, pleasure and/or commuting).

-You should have business car insurance if your employer asks you to use your car for work-related activities or you are self employed and you use your car for your business.
+You would need business car insurance if your employer asks you to use your car for work-related activities or you are self employed and you use your car for your business.
 Work-related driving that falls under business use includes driving between more than one work location, driving to see clients, running work errands, etc. but not making deliveries or driving paying passengers.

 Yes, business car insurance typically costs more than personal car insurance.
 Personal car insurance is cheaper than business car insurance because of the lower risk profile (fewer miles, less chance of theft, etc.).